 It helps take the load off other tools which might have cross-platform been slowing down before.
-Additionally, (Structured Query Language) but rather stores documents in JSON-like formats making the organization fast and efficient.
+Additionally, MongoDB does not use SQL (Structured Query Language) but rather stores documents in JSON-like formats making the organization fast and efficient.

 There are no limits on what types of files they would hold — whether organized by category or keyword searchable.
 MongoDB is the first database to combine dynamic document-oriented storage with a full indexing and query system in an integrated package.